James Harden: Player profile

 Standing at 6 feet 5 inches tall (1.96 m) in shoes and weighing 220 pounds (100 kg), Harden plays mostly at the shooting guard position, but he is capable of playing the point guard position.
 He is the highest all-time left-handed scorer in NBA history.
-With season averages of over 25 points per game since the 2012–13 season, Harden is considered one of the most versatile and dangerous scorers in the NBA.
+With season averages of over 25 points per game from the 2012–13 season to the 2019-2020 season, Harden is considered one of the most versatile and dangerous scorers in the NBA.
 ESPN named him the 5th best shooter in the NBA throughout the entire 2010s decade.
 He possesses a wide array of offensive moves; two of the most prominent among them being his Euro step and his step-back jumper.

 Since his trade to the Houston Rockets in the 2012–13 NBA season, he has scored the most points in the NBA.
 He is the all-time NBA leader in unassisted three-point makes.
 He has also gained notoriety for his ability to exploit league rules in order to more efficiently draw fouls and get to the free throw line, from which he is a career 85.7% shooter.
 He is the all-time leader in 3-point shooting fouls drawn, and he led the NBA in free throw attempts and makes every year from the 2014–15 season until the 2019–20 season.
 Though primarily a scorer, Harden is also known for his playmaking ability, orchestrating the Rockets' offense with his elevated assist numbers.
 During the early portion of the 2016–17 season, Rockets head coach Mike D'Antoni played Harden at point guard, which resulted in him averaging over 10 assists per game for the first time in his career.
 He is also the all-time franchise leader in assists for the Rockets.

 While he has garnered acclaim for his prowess on the offensive end, Harden has built a reputation as a poor defender.
 Criticism of his defense intensified in early 2014, when a video titled "James Harden: Defensive Juggernaut" featuring eleven minutes worth of clips of Harden conceding field goals, was circulated on the Internet.
 During the 2014 offseason, he committed to an improvement on defense, which manifested as early as August of that year as a member of the United States men's national basketball team.
 His improved defense carried over to the following season, and has been cited as a major reason for the Rockets' regular season success.
 Another negative aspect of his game that is sometimes brought up by pundits are his turnovers.
 Harden set the NBA record for turnovers during the 2015–16 season and broke it again the following season.
 Harden has also received criticism for not being clutch in key playoff games.